mmclarke123/Python_Project2_First_Draft/README.md

 3) The four pdb files (uploaded here)

 Information about where the files were retreived is within the jupyter notebook markdown sections.

+Scientific Question and Hypothesis are in markdown section of jupyter notebook.